automation-tasks-rs/cargo-auto/template_new_wasm/README.md

 cargo auto new_wasm project_name
 ```

-Extremely simple, just the basic moving parts and use-cases.
+Extremely simple, just the basic moving parts and use cases.
 This simplest template does not have a PWA implementation or dedicated web server app.

 ## Development details